uwni/uwni-book-typ/0.1.0/src/template.typ

   })

-  set table(stroke: none, align: horizon + center) show figure.where(kind: table): set figure(supplement: config.table)
-  show figure.where(kind: image): set figure(supplement: config.figure)
+  set table(stroke: none, align: horizon + center) show figure.where(kind: table): set figure(supplement: config.table) if "table" in config show figure.where(kind: image): set figure(supplement: config.figure) if "figure" in config

   show heading.where(level: 1): it => {
     it